Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 A cold is a viral infection that affects the nose, the throat and upper airways.
 Find out more about the common cold.

 Coronaviruses can cause several illnesses, from the common cold to serious respiratory infections and pneumonia.
-Find out more about the symptoms here.
+Learn more about coronaviruses.

 Colds and flu